bpartner/dto/README.md

   ]
 ]
 ```
 Important!
-Collection and nested array are not flip to flat array.
+Collections and nested arrays are not flip to flat array.

 ## Credits